kevoreilly/CAPEv2/README.md

 * Python3
     * agent.py is tested with python (3.7.2|3.8) x86. __You should use x86 python version inside of the VM!__
-    * host tested with python3 version 3.7 and 3.8, but newer versions should work too
+    * host tested with python3 version 3.7, 3.8, 3.10, but newer versions should work too

 ## Installation recommendations and scripts for optimal performance
 * __Only rooter should be executed as root__, the rest as __cape__ user.
 Running as root will mess with permissions.